 While jazz is at the core of my music, I became interested in American roots music after hearing Appalachian fiddle players in West Virginia.
 I explored a variety of fiddle styles and incorporated them in my writing.
 For the first couple of years in this new phase of my work many of my originals were simple tunes.
-I focused on composing melodies and, unlike my earlier work, did not write for ensembles.
+I focused on composing melodies and, unlike my earlier work, did not write ensemble scores.

 Importantly, this music was directly inspired by my life in Maryland.
 Many of my tunes were inspired by places around the area; in particular, the Appalachian Mountains and Chesapeake Bay.
 Ideas for new music were all around me as I experienced each day.